 Gastrointestinal (GI) imaging services we offer

 - Barium enema—an X-ray of the large intestine which uses a contrast material (barium) to ensure the intestine shows up clearly

 Heart screening and imaging services we offer

 Procuring accurate images of the heart is vital in diagnosis and treatment of cardiac emergencies and other heart conditions.
 That's why we offer heart imaging services, including angiograms, echocardiograms (ECHOs), electrocardiograms (ECGs/EKGs) and vascular ultrasounds.

 Additionally, many of our facilities offer cardiac catheterization laboratories to perform minimally invasive cardiac imaging, testing and procedures.

 An ECG/EKG measures the electrical activity of your heart using small electrical sensors (electrodes) on your skin.
 The electrical signals are turned into a graph for your doctor’s review.
 It can help your doctor diagnose heart attacks and heart arrhythmias (irregularities) as well as other heart conditions and problems, such as drug overdoses.

 Interventional radiology uses X-rays, MRI and other imaging modalities to move a catheter (thin tube) into the body.
 It can be used for both diagnosis and treatment.
 Many conditions—such as lung cancer or varicose veins—that once required surgery can be treated with less invasive procedures.
-This improves recovery time and causes less pain compared to open surgery.
+This improves recovery time and causes less pain compared to traditional (open) surgery.